Employers

 Upcoming Career Fairs

-Engineering Career Fair – SPRING 2026
+Engineering Career Fair – FALL 2026

-11:00 am – 5:00 pm
+11:00 am – 5:00 pm / Engineering Campus

 • About the Fair: The Fair is spread over multiple days, but employers may only attend 1 date.
 Student audience is the same for each date.